MercuryTechnologies/ghciwatch/docs/cli.md

 </dd>
 <dt><a id="--restart-glob" href="#--restart-glob"><code>--restart-glob &lt;RESTART_GLOBS&gt;</code></a></dt><dd>

-Restart the `ghci` session when paths matching this glob change.
+Restart the GHCi session when paths matching this glob change.

-By default, only changes to `.cabal` or `.ghci` files or Haskell source files being moved/removed will trigger restarts.
+By default, only changes to `.cabal` or `.ghci` files will trigger restarts.

-Due to [a `ghci` bug][1], the `ghci` session must be restarted when Haskell modules are removed or renamed.

 See `--reload-globs` for more details.